 The extension of the commuter rail line to Navan has been previously proposed and has been assessed in the examination of this corridor.
-Based on population and employment forecasts, the level of travel demand between Navan, Dunshaughlin and various stations to the city centre is insufficient to justify the development of a high-capacity rail link.
-Instead, it is therefore proposed to provide an enhanced bus service along the M/N3 which is sufficient to meet the future demand up to 2035 in conjunction with the development of a bus hub in Navan.
+Based on current population and employment forecasts, the level of travel demand between Navan, Dunshaughlin and various stations to the city centre is insufficient to justify the development of a high-capacity rail link at this time.
+To serve this corridor, it is proposed to provide an enhanced bus service along the M/N3 in conjunction with the development of a bus hub in Navan.
 Bus services on the N2 will also be enhanced and a core bus corridor will be provided to Tyrellstown via Ballycoolin from the N2 at Finglas.